Sergeyir/ProgressBar/README.md

 # Overview

-This is a simple tool that allows you to use the progress bar in your c++ projects that run in terminal
+This is a simple fast customizable graphic terminal display that shows you the progress of your process in a form of an ascii horizontal bar

 # Installing